When is it safe to start withdrawal with the help of Suboxone or buprenorphine?

-These medications block the action of opioid molecules remaining in the bloodstream.
-If given at the wrong time, these medications can thrust a person into deep withdrawal, and that could be life-threatening.
-The safest way to use these medications is to provide them only when the person is in the early stages of opioid withdrawal.
+These medications may block the action of any previously used opioid remaining in the bloodstream.
+If given at the wrong time, these medications can thrust a person into immediate, full-blown withdrawal.
+As part of a medical detox regimen, these medications may be safely used after a person has committed to quitting their drug of abuse, and has entered into the early stages of opioid withdrawal.

 Table of Contents